rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The flow of exchange is different in each direction and require different steps from the user.

-#### Creation
+#### Tokenisation

-In our prototype we use the payement system API of a popular bank to enable users to pay us Euros.
-The creation flow can be seen in figure
+In our prototype we use the payment system API of a popular bank to enable users to pay us Euros[@Tikkie].
+The tokenisation flow can be seen in figure
-\ref{gatewat_flow}.
-The creation step is the most complex.
+\ref{gateway_flow}.
+The tokenisation step is the most complex.
 This is because the sending of money to a user requires the exchange to know the public key of the user.
 In order to obtain EuroTokens the user accesses the web interface of the exchange, which will lead it through the following steps: